 For instance, some insurers may provide a higher benefit for "Laptops and Mobile Computers" (typically around $1,000).
 Whereas if you're inseparable with your smartphone, you may wish to spend a little more on a higher tier if you're not comfortable with the basic benefit limits.

-Another plan that offers reasonably priced cruise travel and COVID-19 coverage is Tiq Travel Insurance.
-There are three tiers of plans as well - Luxury, Savvy, Entry.
+A plan that offers reasonably priced cruise travel coverage is Tiq Travel Insurance.
+There are three tiers of plans - Luxury, Savvy, Entry.
 The plan covers up to S$1 million for medical expenses, and S$10,000 for post-trip medical expenses.
+Notably, it also includes coverage for pre-existing medical conditions, ensuring travellers with prior health concerns are adequately protected.

 Key in the promo code under the coupon code section on the next page after selecting your destination and dates.
 The prices shown are before discounts.